AcademySoftwareFoundation/tac/process/web_conferencing_guidelines.md

 * TOC
 {:toc}

-Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word from starting and stopping the meeting, to acting on [Code of Conduct] issues.

 These guidelines are meant as a tool to help Academy Software Foundation community members manage their meetings using web conferencing tools provided by the Academy Software Foundation.

 ## Setting up your meeting and moderation